basho/basho_docs/source/languages/en/riak/upgrade-v20.md

 ## New Clients

-If you want to take advantage of the new features available in Riak 2.0, we recommand upgrading your application to an official Basho client that was built with those features in mind.
+If you want to take advantage of the new features available in Riak 2.0, we recommend upgrading your application to an official Basho client that was built with those features in mind.
 There exist official 2.0-compatible clients in the following languages: